 Allocate More Memory

 Virtual machines are memory hungry.
-Microsoft recommends 2 GB of RAM for 64-bit Windows 7 systems, and this recommendation also applies to Windows 7 when it’s running in a virtual machine.
-If you’re running memory-hungry applications in the virtual machine, you may even want to allocate more than 2 GB of RAM.
+Each virtual machine contains an entire operating system, so you’re splitting your computer’s RAM between two separate systems.
+Microsoft recommends at least 2 GB of RAM for 64-bit Windows 7 systems, and this recommendation also applies to Windows 7 when it’s running in a virtual machine.
+If you’re running memory-hungry applications in the virtual machine, you may want to allocate more than 2 GB of RAM so Windows isn’t constantly swapping to disk.

 Tweak Your Video Settings

-Tweaking video settings and allocating a larger amount of video memory can also improve your virtual machine’s apparent speed.
+Tweaking some of your video settings can also improve your virtual machine’s apparent speed.
 For example, enabling the 2D acceleration feature in VirtualBox improves video playback in virtual machines, while enabling 3D acceleration will allow you to use some 3D applications at a more reasonable speed.
+Increasing the video memory assigned to a virtual machine can speed up 3D graphics, too.
+Note, though, that upgrading your graphics card probably won’t do much to help your virtual machine, unless it’s really starved for video memory.

 This is similar to using the hibernate or suspend feature instead of shutting your computer off.
 Your virtual machine program saves the contents of your virtual machine’s memory to a file on your hard drive and loads that file when you next start the virtual machine.